More in this section:

 - Clear of debris and overhead obstructions

-- Marked with flares, lighted cones or emergency vehicles, one at each corner and a fifth on the side from which the wind is blowing.
-Vehicles used to illuminate the landing zone should be placed on the outside of the perimeter.
+- Marked with flares, lighted cones or emergency vehicles (one at each corner and a fifth on the side from which the wind is blowing).

 Keeping Everyone Safe at the Scene

-- People on the group should remain a minimum of 100 feet away from the landing zone.
+- People on the ground should remain a minimum of 100 feet away from the landing zone.

 - During takeoff and landing, the helicopter generates winds of approximately 75 mph.
 Ground personnel must protect patients and themselves from the hazards of flying debris and dust.

 - The aircraft should be approached from the front only, as directed by the crew.
-The tail-rotor area should be avoided, and unauthorized personnel should not be anywhere in the vicinity.
+The tail-rotor area should be avoided, and unauthorized personnel should not be anywhere near the vicinity.